 There are several road projects in the preliminary planning stage which would use resources from the Road Reimbursement Fund #264.
 The CIP estimates that \$200,000 will be transferred to this fund over the six year period to cover potential project costs.
-75% of those project expenditures will be reimbursed to the fund.

 Genoa Township has consistently invested in road improvement projects.
 Due to the low density development patterns, the vast majority of our residents use automobiles to meet their daily needs.
-Due to the lack of funding the Livingston County Road Commission receives from the State, municipalities in Livingston County have contributed to road maintenance and improvement to ensure the County's road system remains intact.
+Due to the limited amount of funding the Livingston County Road Commission receives from the State, municipalities in Livingston County have contributed to road maintenance and improvement to ensure the County's road system remains intact.